jinikeda/WATTE_v3/README.md

 WATTE version 3 is an **open-source toolbox that uses Python 3 only**, enabling it to run on **high-performance computing**.
 It estimates and maps wave attenuation along marsh coastlines following an exponential decay. \

+ver3.0: Release Fall 2023
+ver3.1: Add the command of set decay constants from a combination of Inun_level and biomass_density classifications, Spring 2024

 **Developer: Jin Ikeda, Shu Gao, Christopher E. Kees, and Peter Bacopoulos**